How to Create a Glass Sphere Effect in GIMP

 - Add a Layer Mask: Right-click on the scaled background layer and choose

-, ensuring the selection is active. - Apply the Layer Mask: Right-click the layer again and choose
+Add Layer Mask, ensuring the selection is active. - Apply the Layer Mask: Right-click the layer again and choose

-Apply Layer Mask
+Apply Layer Mask.

 Step 4: Apply the Spherize Effect